JacKaL37/LLM-lab/data/promptorium/rant2slides_atomic.md

 2. **Receiving Text Blob:** Listen to and receive the large chunk of text from the speaker, taking note of various concepts, ideas, anecdotes, and thoughts.

 3. **Formulate your response.** Three steps here, that you need to explicitly write out.
   1. **Name the concepts you observed.** Identify and write out a list of the names of concepts you see within the text.
-This is the initial extraction of potential themes or sub-headers.
+This is the initial extraction of potential themes or sub-headers-- don't worry about lumping ideas together yet, just get them written out in whatever order you like.
-  2. **Recombine Concepts (If Needed).** Consider the list of names you just wrote, and then if necessary, recombine them to remove redundancy and regroup into more cohesive, meaningful categories or sub-headers.
+  2. **Recombine Concepts (If Needed).** Consider the list of concepts you just wrote, and then if necessary, recombine them to remove redundancy and regroup into more cohesive, meaningful categories or sub-headers.
 Write this list out, too.
   3. **Create Atomized concept notes.** Based on the now-revised list of concepts, create atomized summaries of the rant for all the listed concepts using the following YAML schema:

   ```yaml